sysdiglabs/promcat-resources/resources/kubernetes-control/INSTALL.md

 ```bash
 kubectl -n monitoring create secret generic etcd-ca --from-file=etcd-clients-ca.key --from-file etcd-clients-ca.crt
 ```
----
-**NOTE**
+# Exposing the Proxy port in kops

-> If you are using kops, you will have to change the cluster spec to expose the port for the proxy.
+If you are using kops, you will have to change the cluster spec to expose the port for the proxy.
 To edit the cluster, run:

 ```bash
 kops --state s3://name-of-s3 --name cluster-name edit cluster